 The Master's degree is primarily intended as a professional degree and most students pursue careers as practicing planners in a variety of situations.
 Students preparing for a career as a professional planner normally take the professional project option, while students preparing for future research-oriented careers or the Ph.D. might take the thesis option.

 Under the supervision of their advisor, students will prepare and defend a Professional Project Report before a faculty examination committee.
-Students may prepare the Professional Project Report in their area of specialization or may prepare Case-oriented projects of specific cases or places.
+Students may prepare the Professional Project Report in their area of concentration or may prepare Case-oriented projects of specific cases or places.
 The Report has a maximum length of 10 double-spaced pages, and students will prepare a professional quality presentation on their report.

 Students may take up to 2 credits of URPL 999 (Independent Work) in support of the development and presentation of their Professional Project.
 These 2 credits of URPL 999 must be taken for a grade, and may count towards the elective coursework requirement.